KhaliqSalako/north-star/journals/braden_towns.md

+### 3/2/2023

+Today was very productive again.
+We were able to create a map with all of our event locations on it.
+We were also able to center that map based on the average lat and long of our coordinates.
+After we finished that portion of the project we had a team discussion about implementing a calendar on the front end, and decided that it was ultimately going to be too difficult for the scope of this project.
+We instead opted to show our trips in the form of cards.
+Louis and I split into pair programming and we were able to successfully implement the trip cards with all appropriate functionality.
+We ended the day trying to do some formatting for the cards with bootstrap and css, and will need to continue troubleshooting that tomorrow.

 ### 3/1/2023

 Today was yet again another really productive day for our group.
 We were able to implement our location API functionality the creation and editing of events.
 We were also able to embed a photo using our location api.
 Finally we were able to create a small map on our event page with a marker of the location of the event on it.
 We will work tomorrow to implement a map with all of the locations of all the events for a given day.